DemianWright/io_scene_blb/README.md

 ### Errors ###
 Errors are separated into two categories: fatal and non-fatal errors.
-* Fatal errors cause the program execution to stop as there is insuffient or incorrect input data to process into a Blockland brick.
+* Fatal errors cause the program execution to stop as there is insufficient or incorrect input data to process into a Blockland brick.
 * Non-fatal errors occur when the exporter attempts to do something (due to invalid input data) that would have caused an error when loading or using the exported brick in game.
 Alternatively the user has attempted to do something that is explicitly not allowed by the exporter or would lead to a mathematical error.